 The second survey design approach is provided to take advantage of new statistical analyses that showed that repeated survey visits with presence detections are a strong predictor of eventually observing occupied behaviors.
 Thus, using the information from presence detections to inform the occupancy determination allows achieving a determined performance level with fewer survey visits, compared to the first design approach.
 The ISP Working Group felt that providing this option, which requires fewer survey visits, was merited, particularly considering that this new protocol version generally requires more survey visits than previous versions.
 This approach does introduce a small FDR probability (Table A-1), reflecting the possibility that a site is not in fact occupied despite multiple visits with presence detections.
-This protocol also includes the occupied only approach which requires more survey visits.
+This protocol also includes the occupied only approach which requires observation of occupied behaviors to determine that a site is occupied, but which requires more survey visits.
 This approach is similar to previous protocol versions, and was included to provide users an option which minimizes FDR, but at the cost of conducting more surveys.